|

 True

-Historical Narrative of the Rebellion.
-Aubrey
+Historical Narrative of the Rebellion (recall "the Death of

-offers informal, clipped, simple sentences (and sentence
+offers informal, clipped, simple sentences.
+(And sentence

 high and

-subjects; reporter Daniel Defoe’s running
+subjects; Daniel Defoe

-sentences and provisional, improvisatory narratives provide a sense of
+sentences to provide a sense of

 objectivity.

-For instance, Samuel Pepys wrote ornate Ciceronian “public prose”
+For instance, Samuel Pepys

 |